This article should answer:

 LawVu Draft provides ready-made playbook samples (Word documents).
 These are a practical starting point, especially if your team doesn’t already have structured rules.

 These templates are intentionally imperfect - they may include too many or even conflicting rules.
 The goal is to review them internally, remove what’s not relevant, and refine what remains.
-This process often reveals differences in understanding within teams.

 For best results, format your Word document as follows: